sueszli/julia-gone-wild/README.md

 <br />

-*parallel computing of julia fractals ✨*
+parallel computation of julia fractals ✨

 experimenting with cuda, openmp and perf optimizations in plain python.